Turn a plain black apron into a Christmas apron worthy of Mrs. Kringle using a Cricut cutting machine, iron-on vinyl, and a Cricut Easy Press 2.

 Kringle Cookie Co.
 Christmas Apron Tools:

-- Cricut Cutting Machine – we used the Cricut Explore 3 but this project can be made on a Cricut Joy
+- Cricut Cutting Machine – we used the Cricut Explore 3, but this project can be done on a Cricut Joy

 - Easy Press 2